adkelley/javascript-to-purescript/tut08/README.md

 Note the inline type assignment (e.g., `mempty :: Additive Int`) within our PureScript code.
 It is a handy feature for declaring the type of generic type constructs such as `mempty`.

 ### Code examples
-We'll keep the code light and easy in this tutorial; giving a few examples of appending the identity element (i.e., `mempty`) to the monoids Additive, Conj, and First.
+We'll keep the code light and easy in this tutorial; giving a few examples of appending the identity element (i.e., `mempty`) to the monoids `Additive`, `Conj`, and `First`.
 In the next tutorial, we'll add several more monoids to our tool belt and give examples of how you can take advantage of them in your code.

 ```haskell
 -- logs (Additive 6)